"Our faith supports each individual at Edwinstree to flourish and challenges us, to live life in all its fullness."

 Individual and unique:

 Faith is not static, when pupils are with us they walk alongside God, each of their journeys will be unique and individual to them.
-We fully embrace the evolving spectrum of worldviews within our school community.
+We fully embrace the evolving spectrum of worldviews within both our school and local community.
+We both created, and deliver, our curriculum by following the Hertfordshire Agreed Syllabus.

 We build upon their prior learning across the main worldviews with a deep insight into Christianity and how that impacts them as an Edwinstree pupil.